Part of an ongoing series of 5e (2014) Rules notes. See the end of the post for notes on 5.5e (2024) rules.

 - The caster’s next turn starts — and they move the Moonbeam atop the same target.
 Who doesn’t take damage right then, but …

-Note that victims can be involuntarily moved into the cylinder by some effect (a shove, a Thunderous Blast), and this does actually count as “enters the spell’s area for the first time on a turn.”.
+Note that targets can be involuntarily moved into the cylinder by some effect (a shove, a Thunderous Blast), and this does actually count as “enters the spell’s area for the first time on a turn.”.

 Entering such an area of effect needn’t be voluntary, unless a spell says otherwise.